loscrossos/.github/.github/ISSUE_TEMPLATE/bug_report.md

 python appzonos.py --sysreport
 ```
 as well as any additional info that is not there: Browser [e.g. chrome, safari]
+Feel free to anonymize any personal info that the report might contain (user names, etc)

 **Error log (paste the console output with the error):**